msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

  - Commons-logging (wrapper around Log4j and JUL)
  - Logback(successor of Log4j v1)
  - SLF4J(wrapper around Logback, Commons-logging, Log4j and JUL).
 As for now there is no usage statistic, but from my personal expirience all of them are in wide use.
-If java ran two billions of devices, then each of these libraries are used in millions of such.
+If [java ran dosens of billions devices](https://www.oracle.com/java/moved-by-java/timeline/), its mean all of the li.

 ### Log4j features